 The connective tissue plays a crucial role in the tenderness of roast meat.
 It is composed of collagen and elastin, which are fibrous proteins that provide structure and support to muscles.
 Collagen is especially important in determining the tenderness of meat.

-See also How long to cook broccoli casserole in the oven
+See also How to cook with grape leaves

 When a roast is cooked, the connective tissue undergoes a transformation.
 Collagen breaks down into gelatin, which is a moist and tender substance.
 As the roast continues to cook, the gelatin dissolves, and the meat becomes more tender.